Online Search-based Collision-inclusive Motion Planning and Control for Impact-resilient Mobile Robots: Search-based Collision-inclusive Planning

 \subsection{Trajectory Refinement}

-The trajectory resulting from following the aforementioned procedure gives not only the collision-free path, but also the time for reaching the respective waypoints.
-Thus, we are able to use it as a prior to generate a smoother trajectory in higher dimension for controlling the actual robot.
+Following the aforementioned approach results in a collision-free trajectory including specific times needed to reach each waypoint.
+This is then fed as a prior to create smooth trajectories in higher dimensions.
 The refined trajectory $\bm{s}_{d}^{*}(t)$ is derived from solving a gradient-based trajectory generation problem similar to the one in Sec.~\ref{subsec:replanner formulation} with given initial and end states $\bm{s}_{d,0}$ and $\bm{s}_{d,goal}$ and intermediate waypoints $\bm{p}_{k}, k \in \{0, 1, \cdots, N\}$.
 The time for each trajectory segment $\tau_{k}$ is also given from the prior trajectory.
 All $\bm{p}_{k}$ are stored in $\mathbf{waypoint\_list}$ (see Alg.~\ref{pseudo replanner}).

 We apply a two-step optimization strategy similar to \cite{gao2017gradient} which can be summarized as follows: 1) First, optimize the collision cost of the path generated from waypoints only.
 Positions of intermediate waypoints on the initial path are left as free variables, and will be pushed away from the obstacles.
 2) Second, revise the time scaling of the trajectory according to current waypoints’ positions.
 Then optimize the objective with additional smoothness and dynamical penalty terms.